SSkipr/AeronauticaHelper/README.md

 ---

-# THIS SCRIPT HAS BEEN CLEARED WITH AERONAUTICA STAFF.
+# THIS CODE HAS BEEN CLEARED WITH AERONAUTICA STAFF.
 THIS IS 100% SAFE TO USE.
 ![AeroHelperV2Approved](https://github.com/user-attachments/assets/0778f8ec-c958-479e-938d-5bea5166b56b)